 - Don't use marijuana until you are a U.S. citizen.
-Don't work in a marijuana shop. - If you have a real medical need and there is no good substitute for medical marijuana, get legal counsel. - Never leave the house carrying marijuana, a medical marijuana card, paraphernalia (like a pipe), or accessories like marijuana T-shirts or stickers.
-Don't have photos or text about you and marijuana on your phone, Facebook, or anywhere else. - Most important, never admit to any immigration or border official that you ever have used or possessed marijuana, unless you have expert legal advice that this is OK.
-If a federal official asks you about marijuana, say that you don't want to talk to them and you want to speak to a lawyer.
+Don't work in the marijuana industry. - If you have a real medical need and there is no good substitute for medical marijuana, get legal counsel first. - Never leave the house carrying marijuana, a medical marijuana card, paraphernalia (like a pipe), or accessories like marijuana T-shirts or stickers.
+Don't have photos or texts about you and marijuana on your phone, Facebook, or anywhere else. - Never discuss marijuana use or possession with any immigration or border official, unless you have expert legal advice that this is OK.
+If an official asks you about marijuana, say that you don't want to talk to them and you want to speak to a lawyer.
 You have the right to remain silent.
 Stay strong once you admit it, you can't take it back.
 If you did admit this to a federal officer, get legal help quickly.

-1 Medical marijuana is legal in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, And Washington.
+Medical marijuana is legal in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.

-2 Recreational marijuana is legal for adults in Alaska, California, Colorado, Massachusetts, Nevada, Oregon, and Washington, and soon will be in Maine.
+&lt;sup>2 Recreational marijuana is legal in Alaska, California, Colorado, Massachusetts, Nevada, Oregon, Washington, and Maine.